Bryher Woman: Finds

 The body was identified as that of a person aged about 25 years, who had died in the first half of the 1st century BC.

 In addition to the sword in its bronze scabbard, a bronze mirror was found, and other grave goods included shield fittings, a sword belt ring, a brooch and a spiral ring (all of copper alloy), and a shattered tin object.
+All items were of classic celtic design.
 "There was also evidence for the grave having contained a sheepskin or fleece and woven textile incorporating goat and other animal hairs."

 The mirror and sword, after conservation, were given to the Isles of Scilly Museum, and as of 2023 are displayed in the museum's visitor centre in the town hall on St Mary's after the closure of the museum's building.

 Sex identification

 The 2002 report on the grave had reported that "This is the only known Iron Age grave to contain both a sword and mirror, raising interesting questions as to the gender significance of both these grave goods", but that "preservation of bone and DNA was too poor to determine the person's sex".